jdcloudcom/en/documentation/Marketplace/Marketplace/Service-Related/PLUS-Enterprise-Email-Document.md

 2.2.15    How to modify LOGO in Webmail login interface?

-If the administrator wants to replace the LOGO in the Webmail login interface with the LOGO of his own company, he can replace “logo.gif” and “title.gif” under Coremail\web\html\common\login Note: the names of the images must be the same as the original ones.
+If the administrator wants to replace the LOGO in the Webmail login interface with the LOGO of his own company, he can replace "logo.gif" and "title.gif" under Coremail\web\html\common\login Note: the names of the images must be the same as the original ones.
 The images sizes just need to follow the original ones.

 The administrator can add logo of his organization, following the notification and change the logo display in the organization mailbox flexibly.
 The uploaded logo may be formats of GIF, JPG or PNG files, with the recommended size being less than 16,384 bytes.